Hawaii Artist Creates Paintings with the Spirit of Aloha

 Coastal Art & Abstract Art for Luxury Homes & Businesses

 It's those little details that can create a beautiful interior design.
-It's about making a room about everyone and everything you care about.
 It's about personalizing a living space to making it uniquely yours.
 These unique pieces of original artwork can help to accentuate the elegance of your beach home or business while bringing in the beauty of the coastal living lifestyle.

 When you own a piece of my work, you have a little part of me and the aloha spirit that was put into the painting.
-Feel free to take a moment to see my work or find out how I can create something personalized just for you.
-I look forward to getting to know you!
+Feel free to take a moment to see my work or contact me about creating something personalized just for you.
+I look forward to hearing from you.

 One of the few Hawaiian artists that uses resin in her artwork to create layers of dimension